geowe/geowe-core/README.md

 	w3w.key = YOUR_W3W_API_KEY

 ##Build the software
-In order to compile and build **GeoWE**, the Java 7 platform is necessary.
+In order to compile and build **GeoWE**, the JDK 7 platform is necessary.
 The project uses maven for building and packaging.

 	mvn clean package